-A personal loan can provide you with a solution to your financial problems.
+A personal loan can be a great solution to your financial problems.
 Whether you need money for an unforeseen emergency or to pay utility, medical or credit card bills, or to pay educational expenses, a personal loan can help.
 But it is a big decision that requires you to consider many factors.
 You’ll want to consider the reason you are seeking a personal loan, your goals, your income and assets, your existing debts, and your ability to repay the loan.
 Additionally, there are other factors to consider when choosing a personal loan.

 The first thing you should do when shopping for a personal loan is to take a look at your financial situation.
 Gather your proof of employment, your pay stubs and your bills to evaluate your debt-to-income ratio.
 Also, get a free credit score online.
 Will you qualify for the loan you are seeking?
 Different lenders have varying requirements.
 Debt-to-income should be under 36 for the best interest rates.
 Some loans allow for credit scores as low as 580 while others want very good credit, scores above 740.

 When considering a personal loan, take a look at the fine print and be aware of all fees that are or could be charged.
 Examples of fees include service fees, origination fees, early repayment fees, and insurance fees.
 Sometimes loan products offer lower interest rate loans but charge a high fee or vice versa.
 Just make sure to ask lenders for a list of fees, explanations of them, and what each fee includes.

 A longer-term for your loan may sound wonderful, as your monthly payments will be lower.
 You may want to consider a shorter-term loan.
 The longer you are paying your loan, the more expensive it is.

 With any loan, customer service should be a deciding factor.
 Be sure to read up on lenders.
 Consider if lenders offer convenience banking including online access, repayment flexibility, and access to help when you need it.
 Be sure to read lender reviews so you can make an informed decision.